Chester doesn’t think much of Matthew, his fiancee’s teenaged son, until he begins coaching a girls soccer team.

 Matthew makes a leaping dive to catch the football and impress Kimberly.

-When Matthew (Jonathan Brandis) was not posing as Martha, he was seen wearing black high top chucks, sneakers he wore in a number of his projects.
+When Matthew (the late Jonathan Brandis) was not posing as Martha, he was seen wearing black high top chucks, sneakers he wore in a number of his projects and in real life.
 The best chucks scene is when he is trying to impress Kimberly and has his buddy Paul pass him a football.
 Unfortunately, the pass is a little overthrown, and Matthew has to make a diving catch that lands him on the ground.

 Matthew goes to retrieve a soccer ball at the practice.